Investigations, Compliance and Defense

 For more than 60 years, we have represented individuals and corporations in complex criminal investigations and prosecutions.
 Our lawyers have tried hundreds of jury and bench trials to verdict and conducted countless investigations of potential wrongdoing.
 Our practice is well known for having completed the largest internal investigation in US history, representing the court-appointed examiner in the Lehman Brothers Holdings bankruptcy, among other notable matters.

-The Jenner & Block team includes two former US Attorneys; the former Principal Deputy Assistant Attorney General for the Criminal Division of the US Department of Justice (DOJ); the former Presidentially appointed first Special Inspector General of the historic Troubled Asset Relief Program (TARP); eight former assistant US Attorneys and several former supervisors of US Attorney’s offices; the former Associate Attorney General of the United States; and two lawyers who have completed secondments to the UK’s Serious Fraud Office.
+The Jenner & Block team includes two former US Attorneys; the former Principal Deputy Assistant Attorney General for the Criminal Division of the US Department of Justice (DOJ); the former Presidentially appointed first Special Inspector General of the historic Troubled Asset Relief Program (TARP); nine former assistant US Attorneys and several former supervisors of US Attorney’s offices; the former Associate Attorney General of the United States; and two lawyers who have completed secondments to the UK’s Serious Fraud Office.

 We represent individuals and businesses in criminal prosecutions, grand jury investigations, extradition proceedings and civil enforcement actions brought by state and federal agencies, including the Securities Exchange Commission.
 Our high level of credibility with government officials enables us to minimize the damage and disruption caused by these matters.
 If an indictment or charge cannot be avoided, we can advise on the risks and benefits of going to trial versus accepting a plea, and we have the experience to take the matter to trial if necessary.